The 10 Best Free Field Service Management Software in 2026

 Shifton Service is built specifically for service companies that need reliable dispatching and job tracking without the overhead of enterprise software.
 Unlike generic project management tools repurposed for field service, the core features here are designed around the dispatch and technician coordination problem.

-The scheduling interface uses a drag-and-drop calendar that shows technician availability and current location simultaneously.
+The scheduling interface uses a drag-and-drop calendar that shows technician availability and current location at the same time.
 Dispatchers can assign jobs, reroute technicians mid-day, and update job statuses without picking up the phone.
-Technicians receive job details on their mobile devices, including client history and previous service notes - which cuts the back-and-forth between field and office that eats up everyone's time.
+Technicians receive job details on their mobile devices, including client history and previous service notes, which cuts the back-and-forth between field and office that eats up everyone’s time.

 Work order management covers the full cycle: creation, assignment, field updates, customer signature on completion, and auto-generated invoicing.
-The customer portal lets clients submit service requests directly and check job status without calling the office.
-For small businesses looking for free field service management software, Shifton's free tier covers core functionality including scheduling, work orders, and mobile access.
+The customer portal lets clients submit service requests and check job status without calling the office.
+For small businesses looking for free field service management software, Shifton’s free plan covers core functionality including scheduling, work orders, and mobile access, with GPS technician tracking for live visibility.
 Integration with QuickBooks, CRM systems, and communication tools is supported across all tiers.

 Try the field service software that’s actually free to start

 Shifton Service covers dispatch, work orders, and GPS technician tracking for field teams of any size.
-Start on the free plan or schedule a 30-minute product walkthrough.
+Start on the free plan or book a field service demo.

-Connecteam covers task management, time tracking, and in-app messaging in one place - which makes it useful for field service teams that also need internal communication handled alongside job assignments.
-The free plan supports up to 10 users, fitting smaller crews well.
-Where it falls short is depth: scheduling and dispatch are more basic compared to purpose-built field service software, and GPS tracking is locked behind a paid tier.
-Think of it less as a dispatch platform and more as a team management tool that handles some field service tasks on the side.
-For teams under 10 people where communication gaps are the bigger pain point, it works.
+Connecteam covers task management, time tracking, and in-app messaging in one place, which makes it useful for field service teams that also need internal communication handled alongside job assignments.
+The free Small Business plan supports up to 10 users and includes GPS-stamped clock-in and clock-out, so basic location tracking is available without paying – only expanded multi-site geofencing sits behind a paid tier.
+Where it falls short is depth: scheduling and dispatch are more basic than purpose-built field service software.
+Think of it less as a dispatch platform and more as a team management app that handles some field service tasks on the side.
+For teams under 10 where communication gaps are the bigger pain point, it works.

-JotForm isn't field service software in the traditional sense.
-It's a form builder that service businesses use to handle job intake, customer feedback, and inspection checklists - filling the data collection gap when teams are piecing together a workflow from multiple tools.
-It won't replace dispatch or work order management, but for collecting structured information in the field and getting it back to the office without long email chains, it solves that cleanly.
+JotForm is not field service software in the traditional sense.
+It is a form builder that service businesses use for job intake, customer feedback, and inspection checklists – filling the data-collection gap when a team is piecing a workflow together from several tools.
+It will not replace dispatch or work order management, but for collecting structured information in the field and getting it back to the office without long email chains, it does that cleanly.

-The free tier allows 5 forms with 100 monthly submissions.
-Integrations include Google Sheets, Salesforce, and PayPal for on-site payment collection.
+The free Starter plan allows 5 forms with 100 monthly submissions.
+Integrations include Google Sheets and PayPal for on-site payment collection, with a Salesforce connection available on higher tiers.

 Budibase is an open source low-code platform for building custom internal applications.
-A service company with developer resources could use it to build a bespoke field management application tailored to their exact workflow - custom work order forms, technician portals, reporting dashboards.
-The free self-hosted version is genuinely open source with no user limits.
+A service company with developer resources can use it to build a bespoke field management application tailored to its exact workflow – custom work order forms, technician portals, reporting dashboards.
+The free self-hosted version is genuinely open source under GPL v3, with no user limits.

 The implementation cost is real.
-Expect at least a few days of developer time for a basic setup.
-Once built, you own everything: the data, the workflow logic, the hosting.
+Expect at least a few days of developer time for a basic build.
+Once it exists, you own everything: the data, the workflow logic, the hosting.
 For businesses that have outgrown off-the-shelf tools or have compliance requirements around data storage, this is the right direction.
-For everyone else, start with a hosted free tier and revisit when you've hit its limits.
+For everyone else, start with a hosted free tier and revisit when you have hit its limits.
+A managed cloud plan is available from $19/month if you would rather not self-host.

 Miracle Service targets service-oriented businesses that need deep service order tracking alongside inventory management.
-The platform covers the full service lifecycle from first call through billing, including contract management and preventive maintenance scheduling.
-Accounting integrations with QuickBooks and Sage are solid.
+The platform covers the full service lifecycle from first call through billing, including service contract management and preventive maintenance scheduling.
+Inventory is tracked across both the warehouse and technician trucks, and accounting integrations cover around 20 packages, including QuickBooks and Sage.

 ServiceM8 works well for trade businesses running smaller teams.
-The mobile app holds up in the field, and the invoicing features - including on-site payment collection and Xero integration - are among the cleaner implementations in this category.
-The free plan allows 5 active jobs at a time, which suits a solo operator but gets restrictive once job volume picks up.
+The mobile app holds up in the field, and the invoicing features – including on-site card payments, Tap to Pay on iPhone, and Xero, QuickBooks Online, and MYOB sync – are among the cleaner implementations in this category.
+The free plan covers 30 jobs per month, which suits a solo operator but gets restrictive once job volume picks up; paid plans start at $29/month for 50 jobs and scale from there.

 The standout is client communication: automated job reminders, arrival notifications, and quote-to-invoice workflows run without manual follow-up.
 For a solo operator or two-person crew in electrical, plumbing, or locksmith work, the free tier is genuinely useful rather than just a sales hook.

-Trinetra iWay leads with GPS tracking and route optimization as its core differentiators.
-If technician visibility and optimizing travel routes between jobs is the primary problem, this is a focused tool for it.
-Live location tracking, route optimization, and work order management are all core features, with CRM and mapping integrations built in.
-More common in fleet-heavy field service operations than in smaller trade businesses.
+Trinetra iWay leads with GPS tracking and live technician visibility as its core differentiators.
+If knowing where every technician is and assigning the nearest one is the primary problem, this is a focused tool for it.
+Real-time location, dynamic scheduling and dispatching, work order management, and KPI dashboards are all built in, with CRM and mapping integrations.
+It is more common in fleet-heavy field service operations than in smaller trade businesses.
+Pricing is quote-based and there is no free tier, so plan a demo before budgeting for it.

-Odoo is an open source business suite with a dedicated field service module that connects to its broader ERP, CRM, invoicing, and inventory capabilities.
-The community edition is free and fully open source.
-For businesses that want a single platform handling sales, service, and accounting, it's one of the stronger free open source field service management options available.
+Odoo is an open source business suite with a dedicated Field Service module that connects to its broader ERP, CRM, invoicing, and inventory capabilities.
+The Community Edition is free and open source under LGPLv3, and Odoo’s hosted “One App Free” option lets you run a single app with unlimited users at no cost.
+For businesses that want one platform handling sales, service, and accounting, it is one of the stronger free open source field service management options available.

-Setup requires technical knowledge, and the community edition is largely self-supported.
-But once running, the integration across the Odoo stack is genuinely useful for companies at the stage where disconnected tools are creating real operational problems - duplicate data entry, broken reporting, manual reconciliation between systems.
+Setup requires technical knowledge, and the Community Edition is largely self-supported (the Enterprise edition, which is not open source, adds paid support and extra features).
+Once running, the integration across the Odoo stack is genuinely useful for companies at the stage where disconnected tools are creating real operational problems – duplicate data entry, broken reporting, manual reconciliation between systems.

-BuildOps is purpose-built for commercial contractors in construction and mechanical trades - job management, scheduling, inventory tracking, and financial reporting in a platform designed for complex multi-day projects rather than quick service calls.
-No meaningful free tier exists, but it earns a place here as a specialized option for HVAC, plumbing, and electrical contractors that have outgrown generic field service platforms.
-If you're tracking projects with multiple phases, crew assignments across weeks, and strict financial reporting requirements, it's worth a serious look.
+BuildOps is purpose-built for commercial contractors in construction and mechanical trades – job and project management, scheduling and dispatching, quoting, invoicing, and financial reporting in a platform designed for complex multi-day projects rather than quick service calls.
+There is no free tier; pricing is quote-based.
+It earns a place here as a specialized option for HVAC, electrical, and plumbing contractors that have outgrown generic field service platforms.
+If you are tracking projects with multiple phases, crew assignments across weeks, and strict financial reporting requirements, it is worth a serious look.

-For businesses with a developer on staff and specific workflow requirements, Budibase or Odoo give you control that hosted platforms can't match.
-The setup cost is real, but so is the long-term flexibility when your operational needs don't fit a standard template.
+For businesses with a developer on staff and specific workflow requirements, Budibase or Odoo give you control that hosted platforms cannot match.
+The setup cost is real, but so is the long-term flexibility when your operational needs do not fit a standard template.

 FAQ